hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.xlabel('# particles')
     plt.ylabel('# particles / # particles on reference determinant')

-A smaller time step leads to fewer particles at the shoulder position.
+A smaller time step leads to fewer particles at the shoulder position, as described in [Booth09]_, [Vigor16]_.

 Effects of Cluster Multispawn Threshold
 ---------------------------------------

+.. review - JSS: some explanation of why this helps would provide welcome insight into the method.

 This part looks at changing the multispawn threshold.
 This is another feature which can change the number of particles at the shoulder.
 Positive effects of that have already been shown in :ref:`CCMC <ccmc_tutorial>`.